-He was one of two men found dead of suspected drug overdoses less than two miles apart in Buckhead on Friday.
+ATLANTA -- Two people were found dead of suspected drug overdoses about two miles apart in Buckhead Friday, authorities said.

 There is currently no information that the deaths were connected.